Yard Waste Program

 - This program is limited to the residential sector and does not include commercial accounts, or residents who use dumpsters or apartments.

-The yard waste collected through our program will be processed at the city’s Composting Facility.
+Collected yard waste is processed at the city’s Composting Facility.
 Brush will be ground to produce mulch (wood chips) and grass and leaves will be combined to produce a high quality compost.
 Click here for more information about purchasing finished compost and mulch.

 The Compost site is open to the public and residents may bring their yard waste to the city’s Composting Facility, located at 1708 S. Armstrong Avenue just south of the Animal Shelter, during normal operating hours.

-Currently, a state law bans yard waste from disposal in Arkansas landfills.
+State law bans yard waste from disposal in Arkansas landfills.
 The City encourages all citizens to participate in some form of yard waste reuse, whether it is city collection, backyard composting, or the use of a mulching lawn mower.
-Information on backyard composting can be obtained by calling our Waste Reduction Coordinator.